dswasey9608/dswasey9608/pages/idl.md

 - [PDF of Technical Report](../docs/multi_antenna_detection.pdf)
 - [Video Demonstration of Detections](https://youtu.be/onrUHqd5cPw)

-As a TLDR, below is an image of the final result of that project.
+TLDR; Below is an image of the final result of that project.
 By using the gain value that appears in an Automatic Gain Control (AGC) defined in software, I was able to identify when a non-transmitter was moving or had changed position.
 This held true for the nearly the entire floor of the building I was working in, assuming the target was going at a typical walking pace.
 The heat map